Kristina01111000/lavendersite/README.md

 - check on the library in square, seee if the invenotry uploaded
 - emailed her about issues, asked her to finish setting it up -> she will email me when she finishes setting it up -> she still hasn't emailed me about it, look into wp cart instead of the wp plugin
-- its connected to square, need to manually put the  sku into products - all 49 of them
+- its connected to square
+- sku entered, Category initial, First 2 letters of first work, first 3 letters of second (or first 5 if one word), 11
+- to edit: needs to be done on square
+- to add a product add on square, put in sku, then add a product with that sku on wordpress site